FriesW/PushToProd/assembly/guide.md

 to the opening as possible, for clearances needed later in the build.

 I recommend soldering the middle data wire first, and then the outside power lines.
-The power lines can shorted together across the LED, but the data line cannot.
+The data lines must be kept electrically separate.
+However, its okay if the power lines are shorted across an LED (positive to positive, or negative to negative).

 Once you build the two strings of three LEDs, check for shorts if you have a multimeter.
 Put the meter in "Ohms" mode.
 If a ranged meter, put it in the most sensitive mode.
 The probes should be attached to the LEDs counter to the LED polarity, such that no current flows through the LEDs (since they are diodes).
-This means that any resistance seen (versus open circut) is caused by a short.
+This means that any resistance seen (versus open circuit) is caused by a short.

 Thus, place the black probe on the positive rail, and the red probe on the negative rail.
 This should read open circuit or a resistance in megaohms.
 Also try negative rail